 Ms. Hayes was peer selected as a Leading Lawyer Emerging Lawyer (2023, 2022) in the areas of Commercial Litigation and Professional Malpractice Defense Law: Including Legal/Technical/Financial.

-Ms. Hayes was appointed to serve as the Vice-Chair of the ISBA Standing Committee on Professional Conduct for 2022-2023 and to serve as the Vice-Chair of the ISBA Attorney Registration & Disciplinary Commission for 2022-2023.
-Ms. Hayes currently serves as the Vice-Chair of the ISBA Standing Committee on Professional Conduct and as the Vice-Chair of the ISBA Attorney Registration & Disciplinary Commission for the 2022-2023 bar year.
-Ms. Hayes previously served as secretary of the Illinois State Bar Association’s Professional Conduct committee as well as the ISBA’s Attorney Registration and Disciplinary Commission committee for 2021-2022 bar year.
+Ms. Hayes was appointed to serve as the Chair of the ISBA Standing Committee on Professional Conduct for 2023-2024 and as the Chair of the ISBA Attorney Registration & Disciplinary Commission Committee for 2023-2024.
+Ms. Hayes previously served as the Vice-Chair of the ISBA Standing Committee on Professional Conduct and as the Vice-Chair of the ISBA Attorney Registration & Disciplinary Commission for the 2022-2023 bar year.
+Ms. Hayes also previously served as secretary of the Illinois State Bar Association’s Professional Conduct committee as well as the ISBA’s Attorney Registration and Disciplinary Commission committee for 2021-2022 bar year.
 Prior to serving as secretary, Ms. Hayes was a member of both committees for the 2019-2020 and 2020-2021 bar years.
 Ms. Hayes previously served as the 2017-2018 and 2018-2019 co-chair of the Chicago Bar Association’s YLS Professional Responsibility Committee.

 Ms. Hayes was a panelist on the topic of “Ethics in Marketing” presented by the ISBA on September 23, 2020.